Mindfulness for Teachers

 Take a single deep breath when you are stopped at a traffic light.

-Heck, turn your focus inwards for a moment when you’re sitting on the toilet if it’s one of the only ‘peaceful’ moments you’re likely to get that day!
+Heck, turn your focus inwards for a moment when you’re sitting on the lavatory if it’s one of the only ‘peaceful’ moments you’re likely to get that day!

 (4) Be Kind and Ready to “Fail”